Lost-Fables/TicketPlugin/README.md

 DONE: Ability to cancel your tickets

-Leave simple review on completed tickets
+DONE: Leave simple review on completed tickets

 DONE: show staff member who has claimed your ticket